 The e-commerce company was founded in 2011, and in two years, it had raised $336MM.
 But, by October 2013, they had already spent more than half of it.

 But, it ended up selling for no more than $30MM.
 How did this happen?
-This is Company Forensics: Fab.com
+Let's find out in this article.

 In 2010, Jason Goldberg and Bradford Shellhammer originally created Fabulis as a dating social network mainly for gay men.

 But the hype didn't translate to money.
-So, the founders turned it from a dating site to an e-commerce company.
-After five months, Fab.com reached one million subscribers.
+So, the founders turned it from a dating site to an e-commerce company called Fab.com.
+After five months, it reached one million subscribers.
 By the way, it took Facebook twice as long to reach that milestone.

 Take Amazon, for example.
 It's based on a customer seeking to meet a specific need.
 But flash sales create demand by making customers feel the urge to buy, just like those old TV infomercials.